Most influential female fashion designers from Japan are still keeping their work alive! Read further to know who they are!

 Instead of just saying why should boys have all the fun, she showed it in her clothing line.
 She created comfortable fits that were oversized and asymmetrical and looked damn good on women.

 But of course, men liked it so much that after nine years of continuous groundbreaking Comme des Garcons, Rei Kawakubo launched Homme, a menswear line, incorporating the same elements for men as well.

-This inspiration of her came from Coco Chanel who also believed in comfortable clothing for women to resemble that of men.
+This inspiration of hers came from Coco Chanel who also believed in comfortable clothing for women to resemble that of men.
 Rei then moved on to Paris and put on a show with her first collection and also opened a boutique of her own in the same city.

-All the revolutionizing — no heels, no miniskirts, no stilettos for women — all started when she began studying Fine Arts at the Keio University.
+All the revolutionizing — no heels, no miniskirts, no stilettos for women — all started when she began studying Fine Arts at Keio University.

 Michiko Koshino (1943 – )

-Michiko Koshino’s designs are a love affair between the oriental style and western trends which makes her the most influential female fashion designers from Japan for a long time.
+Michiko Koshino’s designs are a love affair between the oriental style and western trends which makes her one of the most influential female fashion designers from Japan for a long time.
 They all say you should draw inspiration from what inspires you.

 A significant part of her inspiration was from the music of the ‘80s and the ‘90s and that shows in her work.